Nexmo/lex-connector/README.md

 The `eventUrl` is where Nexmo will send events regarding the connection to the Lex Connector so that your application can be aware of the start and end of a session.
 Currently we do not share any data or events on the requests to and from Lex.
 The only events sent to this URL are about the start and end of the call.

+## Hosted LexConnector

+We host a public version of the LexConnector on `lex-us-east-1.nexmo.com`, however this is currently unmaintained and unsupported.

 ## Running LexConnector

-We host a public version on `lex-us-east-1.nexmo.com`, however this is currently unmaintained.
 If you wish to deploy your own version of the Lex Connector you can do so in the following ways.

 ### Docker